blaiz2023/Cynthia/README.md

 * Simple and easy to use
 * Options Window - Easily change app color, font, and settings
 * Portable
-* Smart Source Code (Borland Delphi 3 and Lazarus 2)
+* Smart Source Code (Borland Delphi 3 and Lazarus 2.2/4.4)

+# Codebase - Technical Changes
+* Optimised for 2K display
+* Functional on 4K display
+* High-speed render procs for general render improvements of 300%+
+* Higher background render rate to 60fps
+* Active GUI Scaling (60% - 200% of OS scaling, realtime adaptive)
+* Automatic MSIX handling (MS Store app/MSIX bundle)
+* Source code supports both 32bit and 64bit
+* 32bit compilation in Delphi 3 (stable)
+* 32bit compilation in Lazarus 2.2 (stable)
+* 64bit compilation in Lazarus 4.4 (functional/work in progress)

 # Download
 Download <a href="src/cynthia.exe">cynthia.exe</a> or from the "<a href="bin/">bin</a>" or "<a href="src/">src</a>" folders above.